PreviousView allNext

 For Teslas, this pricing trend is even more pronounced because:

 • Risk assessment models: Insurers base pricing on historical claim data, and younger drivers statistically file more claims.
+The data shows that being 30 versus 60 could cost you over $1,000 per year—a substantial premium just based on age and experience.

 Your age is a key factor in determining how much you'll pay for Tesla insurance.
 While younger drivers face higher costs, maintaining a clean driving record and adjusting policy settings like excess can help reduce premiums over time; it is also fundamentally important to ensure that your sum insured amount is very accurate.